vbd/Fieldnotes/golang.md

 In the projects, in which I work, it comes up that I am asked what I recommend for xyz.
 So that I don't forget half of the information, I'll started to collect it thematically and in a more or less structured way and publish it here.
-Here my hopefully helpful ressoures for the Go language.
+Here my hopefully helpful resources for the Go language.

 ## Blogs
 - [research!rsc](https://research.swtch.com/) Thoughts and links about programming, by Russ Cox